-Imbolc, or Candlemass in Christian terminology, is the festival of growing light, of cleansing and purification.
-It augurs the time of Lent, traditionally a time of abstinence and fasting to purify body and soul.
+Imbolc, or ‘Candlemas’ in Christian terminology, is the festival of growing light, of cleansing, and purification.
+It prepares us for Lent, the time of abstinence and fasting intended to purify body and soul.

-Imbolc is a good time to charge the seeds that you want to flourish with intention and to foster your inner flame.
+Imbolc is a good time to charge the seeds with intention and to foster your inner flame.
 Take care of that light through the dark of the night.
-Soon the sun will soon rise again.
+Soon the sun will soon rise and grow strong again.